 Subject to certain exceptions set forth in the PIK Notes Indenture, (i) the PIK Notes Indenture or the PIK Notes may be amended with the written consent of the Holder and (ii) any past default or compliance with any provisions may be waived with the written consent of the Holder.
-Subject to certain exceptions set forth in the PIK Notes Indenture, without the consent of the Holder, the Issuer and the Trustee may amend the PIK Notes Indenture, the Security Documents or the Securities: (i) to cure any ambiguity, omission, mistake, defect or inconsistency; (ii) to effect any provision of the PIK Notes Indenture (including the release of any Guarantees in accordance with the terms of the PIK Notes Indenture, including Section 10.02(b) ("Limitation on Liability; Release") thereof); (iii) to provide for the assumption by a Successor Company of the obligations of the Issuer under the PIK Notes Indenture and the PIK Notes; (iv) to provide for the assumption by a Successor Guarantor of the obligations of a Guarantor under the PIK Notes Indenture and its Guarantee; (v) to comply with Article V of the PIK Notes Indenture; (vi) to provide for uncertificated PIK Notes; (vii) to add additional Guarantees with respect to the PIK Notes or to secure the PIK Notes; (viii) to add assets as collateral, to release collateral from any Lien pursuant to the PIK Notes Indenture, any Security Document and the Intercreditor Agreements, when permitted or required by the PIK Notes Indenture; (ix) to modify the Intercreditor Agreements to secure additional extensions of credit and add additional secured creditors holding secured obligations so long as such other secured obligations are not prohibited by the provisions of the Credit Agreement or the PIK Notes Indenture; (x) to add to the covenants of the Issuer or any Guarantor for the benefit of the Holder or to surrender any right or power conferred upon the Issuer; (xi) to evidence and process for the acceptance and appointment under the PIK Notes Indenture and/or any Intercreditor Agreement of a successor Trustee; (xii) to provide for the accession of the Trustee to any instrument in connection with the PIK Notes; (xiii) at the Issuer's election, to comply with any requirement of the SEC in connection with the qualification of the PIK Notes Indenture under the Trust Indenture Act, if such qualification is required; or (xiv) to make any change that does not adversely affect the rights of the Holder.
+Subject to certain exceptions set forth in the PIK Notes Indenture, without the consent of the Holder, the Issuer and the Trustee may amend the PIK Notes Indenture, the Security Documents or the Securities: (i) to cure any ambiguity, omission, mistake, defect or inconsistency; (ii) to effect any provision of the PIK Notes Indenture (including the release of any Guarantees in accordance with the terms of the PIK Notes Indenture, including Section 10.02(b) ("Limitation on Liability; Release") thereof); (iii) to provide for the assumption by a Successor Company of the obligations of the obligations of a Guarantor under the PIK Notes Indenture and its Guarantee; (v) to comply with Article V of the PIK Notes Indenture; (vi) to provide for uncertificated PIK Notes Indenture; (vii) to add assets as collateral, to release collateral from any Lien pursuant to the PIK Notes Indenture, any Security Document and the Intercreditor Agreements, when permitted or required by the PIK Notes Indenture; (ix) to modify the Intercreditor Agreements to secure additional extensions of credit and add additional secured creditors holding secured obligations so long as such other secured obligations are not prohibited by the provisions of the Credit Agreement or the PIK Notes Indenture; (x) to add to the covenants of the Issuer or any Guarantor for the benefit of the Holder or to surrender any right or power conferred upon the Issuer; (xi) to evidence and process for the acceptance and appointment under the PIK Notes Indenture and/or any Intercreditor Agreement of a successor Trustee; (xii) to provide for the accession of the Trustee to any instrument in connection with the PIK Notes; (xiii) at the Issuer's election, to comply with any requirement of the SEC in connection with the qualification of the PIK Notes Indenture under the Trust Indenture Act, if such qualification is required; or (xiv) to make any change that does not adversely affect the rights of the Holder.